jbarnette/pinglish/README.md

 0. The response __must__ be of Content-Type `application/json;
    charset=UTF-8`.

-0. The response __must__ be valid JSON.
-This means even if the application is literally shitting itself in the corner, it must still return valid JSON.
+0. The response __must__ be valid JSON no matter what, even if JSON serialization or other fundamental code fails.

 0. The response __must__ contain a `"status"` key set either to `"ok"` or `"fail"`.